Kikobeats/emojis-list/README.md

 * [emojis-unicode](https://github.com/Kikobeats/emojis-unicode) – Complete list of standard Unicode codes that represent emojis.
 * [emojis-keywords](https://github.com/Kikobeats/emojis-keywords) – Complete list of am emoji shortcuts.
 * [is-emoji-keyword](https://github.com/Kikobeats/is-emoji-keyword) – Check if a word is a emoji shortcut.
+* [is-standard-emoji](https://github.com/kikobeats/is-standard-emoji) – Simply way to check if a emoji is a standard emoji.
 * [trim-emoji](https://github.com/Kikobeats/trim-emoji) – Deletes ':' from the begin and the end of an emoji shortcut.

 ## License